 Method 1: Intentional praise

-Few would argue that calling a kid stupid is a good idea.
+Few would argue that calling a kid stupid is a bad idea.
 What many find surprising, though, is that the opposite — calling a kid smart — is bad, too.

 One of Dweck’s key studies illustrates this.
 In the study, Dweck took two groups of elementary students; one group was praised for being smart, the other was praised for working hard.
 After this, both groups were given the chance to take a challenging assessment.
 The “smart” group was hesitant to take the assessment, while the “hard working” group was open to trying.